bintariq/laravel-8.0-And-Angular-10.0-Starter-Kit/README.md

 </div>

 # Laravel + Angular + Ngrx (State Management) + i18n Admin Template
-Quick start With Admin Template for Laravel 8.0 + Angular 10.0 With NGRX projects with JWT auth.
+Quick start With Admin Template for Laravel 8.0 + Angular 10.0 With And With Out NGRX projects with JWT auth.

 ## Includes: